Brandon Cronenberg’s second feature is a po-faced collection of genre tropes that wastes its cast and a modest sense of style.

 [Cronenberg is] far too content with the lifelessness of his characters instead, rendering them as placeholders without any initial stasis and making them even more generic once they start changing.

 If nothing else, it provides okay work for Karim Hussain to heighten the tonal shifts with his lighting.
 Jim Williams’s score, similarly, adds a glitchy texture—that is, when the movie uses it.
 Such turns Possessor into a game of trying to ignore its influences.
-From The Matrix to Minority Report to eXistenZ to Fantastic Planet and hell, even The Cell, it feels like a hall of mirrors.
+From The Matrix to Minority Report to eXistenZ to Scanners to Fantastic Planet and hell, even stuff like The Cell, it’s a hall of mirrors that thinks it’s way more transgressive than it is.
 “Haven’t I seen this before?” you might ask.
 And the answer is, “Yes, yes you have, but here it is with a different cast.
 You should feel so lucky to have them here at all.”

 Possessor is playing in the World Drama section of the 2020 Sundance Film Festival and is currently seeking distribution.